jake-schmm/Login/README.md

 Explanation of files:
-- signup.php- the action performed when "Submit" is clicked.
-This is in the context of creating a new user through newuser.php
+- signup.php- the action performed when the "Submit" button on the new user registration form (newuser.php) is clicked
 - newuser.php - the UI for registering a new user
 - login.php - the action performed when "Login" is clicked on UserLoginForm.html
 - UserLoginForm.html - the UI for login screen